Leah31115/cardamine_amara_genome_analysis/README.md

 ```

 The protein fasta files can be supplied to the following tools Genespace, OrthoFinder, and BLAST orthology and synteny analysis.
+Code provided by Josh Young and Leah Ellis.

 ### File converter: gff to bed
 The genome annotation .gff3 file generated from [Augustus](#genome-annotation) can be converted to a .bed file using [bedtools](https://github.com/daler/pybedtools?tab=readme-ov-file).
 Create a conda bedtools environment using the code: